There’s nothing worse than a witch who can’t magic. Except finding a body in the Taste of Magic Bakery…

-Harper Dade never expected to come back.
+A not-so-witchy witch, Harper Dade never expected to return to Willow Hollow.
 Then again, she hadn’t anticipated her now ex-husband absconding with her inheritance.
-But the discovery of a casualty in the middle of the cupcake creation class?
+But the discovery of a body in the middle of the cupcake creation class?
 Not on her list of things to happen in her hometown.
 Neither is the murder threatening to ruin the reputation of her aunt’s bakery and destroying the town’s entire tourist season.

 As the mystery heats up, Harper’s fresh start crumbles.
 Add kitchen disasters and a severe onset of wishcraft, and her plans to solve the crime might remain half-baked.